Second Discussion

 Here, as for the town, it is the social life of mankind and the city of man's civilization.
 Each of the palaces is a human being.
 As for the people of the palaces, they are the subtle faculties in man like the eyes, ears, heart, sirr, rûh and mind and are the things like the nafs and its desires, quwwa ash-shahawiyyah and quwwa al-ghadhabiyyah.
 In each man, each subtle faculty has different duties of ‘ubûdiyyah, different pleasures and pains.
 The nafs and its desires and quwwa ash-shahawiyyah and quwwa al-ghadhabiyyah are a doorkeeper and dog.
 Thus, to make such elevated subtle faculties subject to the nafs and its desires and make them forget their fundamental duties is certainly decline; it is not progress.
 You can interpret the other aspects.

-Thus, by relying on his ananiyyah and making worldly life his goal, if man works for some temporary pleasures amidst struggling for livelihood, he gets drowned within an extremely narrow sphere.
-All equipment, senses and subtle faculties given to him will complain about him and testify against him and sue him at the resurrection.
-If he knows himself to be a guest and spends the capital of his life within the sphere of permission of Al-Karîm Whom he is the guest, he works well for a long, eternal life within such a broad sphere, takes a breath and rests.
-Then, he can rise until a’lâ ‘illiyyin.
-Moreover, all equipment and senses given to man will be pleased with him and testify in favour of him in the âkhirah.
+Thus, if, by relying on his ananiyyah and making worldly life his primary aim, man works for some temporary pleasures amidst struggling for livelihood, he drowns within an extremely narrow sphere.
+All equipment, senses and subtle faculties given to him will complain about him, testify against him and sue him at the rising from the dead and assembling for judgment.
+If man knows himself to be a guest and spends the capital of his life within the sphere of permission of Al-Karîm, Whose guest he is, then he works well for a long, eternal life within such a broad sphere, takes a breath and rests.
+Then he can rise to a’lâ ‘illiyyin.
+Furthermore, all equipment and senses given to man will be pleased with him and testify in favour of him in the âkhirah.

-Yes, all wondrous equipment given to men is not for this insignificant worldly life, but rather they were given for an eternal life of great significance.
-For, if we compare man with animals, we see that man is very rich regarding equipment and senses.
-He is a hundred times more than the animals.
-Regarding the pleasures of life of the world and in his animal life, he falls a hundred times lower.
-Because in each pleasure he receives is the trace of thousands of pains.
-The pains of the past and fears of the future and the pain of each pleasure's fade spoil his pleasure and leave a trace on it.
-But animals are not like that.
-They receive pleasure without pain and enjoy without sorrow.
+Yes, all the wondrous equipment given to man is not for this insignificant worldly life but rather they were given for an eternal life of great significance because, if we compare man with animals, we see that man is very rich regarding equipment and senses; he is richer hundred times more than the animals, but regarding the pleasures of life in the world and his animal life, he falls a hundred times lower than the animals.
+Because in each pleasure he receives is the trace of pain.
+The pains of the past, the fears of the future and the pain of each pleasure's fading spoil his pleasure and leave a trace of pain in his joy.
+But animals are not like that; they receive pleasure without pain and enjoy without sorrow.
 Neither the pains of the past hurt them nor the fears of the future frighten them.
 They live with ease; they rest and offer shukr to their Khâliq.

-That is to say, if man, who is created in the form of Ahsan taqwîm, restricts his thought to the life of the world, he falls a hundred times lower than an animal like a sparrow, although he is a hundred times higher than the animals regarding his capital.
+That is to say, if man, who was created in the form of ahsan taqwîm, restricts his thought to the life of the world, he falls a hundred times lower than an animal like a sparrow, although he is a hundred times higher than the animals regarding his capital.
 I explained this haqiqah in another place through a comparison.
-It is related to this, so I shall repeat it.
+It is appropriate to mention it here, so I shall repeat it.
 It is as follows:

-By giving ten pieces of gold to one of his servants, a man commanded him “Order a complete set of clothing from a particular cloth to be made!”
-He gave a thousand pieces of gold to the second one, put in the servant's pocket a note on which certain things were written and sent him to a bazaar.
-The first servant bought excellent clothing of the finest cloth with ten pieces of gold.
-Acting madly, looking at the first servant and not reading the account-note put in his pocket, the second servant gave a thousand pieces of gold to a shopkeeper and asked for a complete set of clothing.
+Giving ten pieces of gold to one of his servants, a man commanded him, “Order a complete set of clothing made from a special fabric!”
+He gave a thousand pieces of gold to the second servant, put in his pocket a note on which certain things were written and sent him to a bazaar.
+The first servant bought excellent clothing of the finest fabric with ten pieces of gold.
+Looking at the first servant and not reading the account-note that was put in his pocket, the second servant madly gave a thousand pieces of gold to a shopkeeper and asked for a complete set of clothing.
 The unjust shopkeeper gave him a complete set of clothing of the most flimsy fabric.
-Then the wretched servant came to the presence of his lord and received severe punishment and suffered terrible torment.
-Thus, one who possesses an iota of conscience would understand that a thousand pieces of gold given to the second servant were not to buy a complete set of clothing, but rather for some important trade.
+The wretched servant came to the presence of his lord and received severe punishment and suffered terrible torment.
+Thus, anyone who possesses an iota of conscience would understand that a thousand pieces of gold given to the second servant were not to buy a set of clothing but rather for some important trade.

-In just the same way, each of the ma’nawî equipment in man and subtle faculties of man has expanded to a degree a hundred times greater than that of the animals.
-For example, there is no comparison between the equipment and senses like man’s eye, which perceives all degrees of beauty, and his sense of taste contained in the tongue, which distinguishes all varieties of the particular tastes of foods, and his mind, which penetrates all subtleties of haqiqahs, and his heart, which yearns for every sort of perfection, with the extremely simple senses of the animals which have unfolded only one or two degrees.
-There is only this difference that a particular sense of the animals develops more in a particular function — exclusively to that animal —.
+In just the same way, each of the ma’nawî equipment and subtle faculties of man has developed and expanded to a degree a hundred times greater than that of the animals.
+For example, is there any comparison between man’s equipment and senses, like his eye that perceives all degrees of beauty, his sense of taste in the tongue that distinguishes all the varieties of particular tastes of foods, his mind that penetrates all subtleties of haqiqahs, and his heart that yearns for every sort of perfection and the very simple senses of the animals that have developed only one or two degrees?
+There is only this difference that animals develop more in a particular function exclusive to that animal (especially a particular sense of an animal species).
 But this development is particular.

-The mystery for man's wealth regarding equipment is this: because of the mind and thought, man's senses and feelings have greatly unfolded and expanded.
-And numerous various feelings were born because of the multiplicity of the need.
-And his sensitivity has become of extremely various sorts.
-And because of the comprehensiveness of his fitrah, he has become the source of desires turned towards numerous aims.
-And due to his having numerous duties of fitrah, his faculties and equipment have produced great expansion.
-And since he has been created on a fitrah able to perform every sort of ‘ibâdah, he has been given a disposition which comprehends the seeds of all perfections.
+Man's wealth regarding equipment is from this mystery: man's senses and feelings have greatly developed and expanded because of the mind and thought, and numerous various feelings were born in him because of the multiplicity of the need, and his sensitivity has divided into many various sorts, and the comprehensiveness of his fitrah has become the source of desires turned towards numerous aims, and his faculties and equipment have greatly expanded because he has numerous duties belonging to his fitrah, and since he has been created with a fitrah that is able to perform every sort of ‘ibâdah, he has been given a disposition that comprehends the seeds of all kinds of perfections.

-Thus, this wealth regarding equipment and abundance of capital to such an extent were certainly not given to obtain this unimportant temporary worldly life.
-Rather, such a man's fundamental duty is to proclaim his impotence, poverty and fault in the form of ‘ubûdiyyah by seeing his duties turned towards infinite aims, and to witness the tasbîhât of beings with his universal eye by observing them, and to offer shukr by seeing the help of Ar-Rahmân within the ni’mahs and to do tafakkur the miracles of the Qoudrah of Ar-Rabb on the creatures with art by looking at them with an eye receiving the lesson.
+Thus, this wealth and the abundance of capital regarding equipment to such an extent were certainly not given to obtain this unimportant temporary worldly life.
+Rather, such a man's fundamental duty is to see his duties turned towards infinite aims, proclaim his impotence, poverty and fault in the form of ‘ubûdiyyah, observe and witness the tasbîhât of beings with his universal eye, see the help of Ar-Rahmân within the ni’mahs and offer shukr and gaze at the miracles of the qoudrah of Ar-Rabb on the creatures full of art and do tafakkur with an eye that receives lessons.

 O man, who worships the world, is the lover of worldly life and is in ghaflah about the mystery of Ahsan Taqwîm!
 The Old Said has seen the haqiqah of worldly life in an imaginary event5 .
 Listen to the event in the form of a comparison which has transformed him into New Said: